 Livingston Manor is a decidedly white-collar town, with fully 93.83% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Livingston Manor is a town of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Livingston Manor who work in law enforcement and fire fighting (18.94%), healthcare (16.30%), and maintenance occupations (14.10%).

-Telecommuters are a relatively large percentage of the workforce: 10.57% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Livingston Manor telecommute to their jobs.
+Overall, about 10.57% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Livingston Manor has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Livingston Manor has few renters and college students.
 But the biggest reason it is quieter in Livingston Manor than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Livingston Manor may be for you.